 On November 1, 1887, 527 Beacon was purchased from N. Henry Chadwick and Oscar Stillings by Francis Manning Stanwood.
 He and his wife, Louisa Blair (Rogers) Stanwood, made it their home.
 They previously had lived at 163 West Chester Park.
 They also maintained a home in Manchester, Massachusetts.

 Francis Stanwood was a merchant.
 In the mid-1890s, he became manager and editor of the Boston Journal (it had been owned by his father-in-law, Col. Charles O. Rogers, who died in 1869).
 By 1898, he was president of the Hotel and Railroad News Company.

-George O. Carpenter is shown as the owner of 529 Beacon on the 1888 Bromley map.
-This probably was George Oliver Carpenter, a paint and varnish manufacturer and general insurance agent.
-He and his wife, Maria Josephine (Emerson) Carpenter, lived at 10 Union Park in 1889 and at 307 Boylston in 1890; it does not appear that they ever lived at 529 Beacon.
+On March 6, 1888, 529 Beacon was purchased from N. Henry Chadwick and Oscar Stillings by George Oliver Carpenter, a paint and varnish manufacturer and general insurance agent.
+He and his wife, Maria Josephine (Emerson) Carpenter, lived at 10 Union Park in 1889 and before, and at the Hotel Kensington (687 Boylston) in 1890 and later; it does not appear that they ever lived at 529 Beacon.

 John Washburn was treasurer of the Old Colony Railroad, having held the position for a number of years.
 In September of 1893, an investigation revealed that he had embezzled a significant amount of funds from the railroad to make speculative and unsuccessful stock investments.
 He resigned and, to cover the losses, he assigned all of his property to the railroad (not including 529 Beacon, which was owned by his wife).
 He died two months later, in November of 1893.